 bunnies in a burrow

 We have the Lovevery version in our house, and my son and daughter had fun playing peek-a-boo with the bunnies and then “hopping them” all over the place.
+It’s also a great way to practice those problem-solving skills.

 I love this toy for Eastertime!